csv2graph Sample Gallery

 Option Details

 --html: Produce interactive Plotly HTML files (*.html).
-Open them in a browser to zoom and inspect traces.--no-individual: Skip per-series plots and keep only the combined output (the HTML goes to the same directory).
+Open them in a browser to zoom and inspect traces.--no-individual: Skip per-series plots and keep only the combined output (the HTML stays next to the CSV by default unless you pass--html-output-dir).

 Plotly output requires the Plotly library.
 If it is missing, you will see the following error message: